 However, for Type-1 HARQ-ACK codebook, even though the HARQ-ACK is disabled, UE needs to report it but the value of the HARQ-ACK information is a UE implementation choice.

-In addition, with this paragraph saying ‘for the PUCCH transmission with HARQ-ACK’, the second change as ‘For PUCCH resource determination, detected DCI formats are first indexed in an ascending order across serving cells indexes for a same PDCCH monitoring occasion and are then indexed in an ascending order across PDCCH monitoring occasion indexes’ is not needed for the Type-2 codebook with disabled HARQ-ACK since the DCI indicating disable HARQ will not have HARQ-ACK information on PUCCH anyway.
+In addition, with this paragraph saying ‘for the PUCCH transmission with HARQ-ACK’, the second change as ‘For PUCCH resource determination, detected DCI formats with enabled HARQ-ACK information report are first indexed in an ascending order across serving cells indexes for a same PDCCH monitoring occasion and are then indexed in an ascending order across PDCCH monitoring occasion indexes’ is not needed for the Type-2 codebook with disabled HARQ-ACK since the DCI indicating disable HARQ will not have HARQ-ACK information on PUCCH anyway.

 Overall, to FL’s assessment, this draft CR does not seem necessary.
 Companies can share views.